The Additional Resourced Provision for Children with Complex Communication and Interaction needs

 Any child in our mainstream school would have to go through the same process as all other pupils in Kirklees in order to access support from the resourced provision team.
 There is no shortcut for pupils in our school to access the resourced provision.
 The fastest way for children to get the support they need is for their current school to make a referral to the Kirklees Outreach team.

 Any parent wanting to consider this as a provision for their child must in the first instance speak with their current school setting about a referral being made to the outreach team.

-The Specialist Provision classroom.
+The Resourced Provision classroom.

 A pupil work station with visual timetable.

 The sensory room.
 Pupils use resources in this room to address their sensory needs.